Get the legal help you need!

 • The document must be created without undue influence, fraud, force, false disclosure of assets, inability to consent, or mistakes

-Advantages and Disadvantages of Separation Agreements in North and South Carolina
+Advantages & Disadvantages of Separation Agreements in North & South Carolina

 One of the primary draws of separation agreements is that they aren’t as expensive as consent decrees, which usually land in court.
 While separation agreements can still be costly if you have extensive negotiations or revisions to make, they still won’t cost as much as the litigation associated with consent decrees.

 You know your situation better than any judge, so don’t put your case in the hands of a stranger.
-Work with Collins Family & Elder Law Group to create a separation agreement that works out favorably for everyone involved.
+Work with Collins Family & Elder Law Group to create a separation agreement designed to work out favorably for everyone involved.

 Qualification for a North or South Carolina Separation Agreement